 Discomfort is typically minimal and brief.
 We recommend not doing strenuous exercise for the rest of the day of injection, but normal activities can be resumed the following day.

-After the injection, it takes about 7 days for the BOTOX® treatment to take full effect.
+After the treatment it takes about 7 days for BOTOX® to take full effect.

 How long does BOTOX® treatment last?